Something is lurking beneath those waves

 Some say because mankind is somehow ready for it.
 It’s time for an energy leap of proportions.
 Others say that some lunatics brought this upon us by trying to turn the clock back on even more environmentally friendly energies.

-I say that its good old entrepreneurial thinking combined with the will to exploit an opportunity when it presents itself.
+I say that it’s good old entrepreneurial thinking combined with the will to exploit an opportunity when it presents itself.
 High energy prices are such an opportunity.
 Entrepreneurs love high prices, as they make investments worthwhile which would not happen otherwise.

-The problem is that, even if today it is clear that shale is a viable proposition at even lower oil prices, that was not so obvious as recent as 10 years ago.
-The industry still did not have a good idea what shale exploration is going to cost in the end.
+The problem is that, even if today it is clear that shale is a viable proposition at even lower oil prices, that was not so obvious as recently as 10 years ago.
+The industry still did not have a good idea of what shale exploration is going to cost in the end.
 As recent as 2007 I had seen numbers as diverse as 12 up to 30 dollars per MMBtu.

-But at natural gas price levels of 20 greenbacks and more, some make the guess that given some technology improvements, the cost of lifting shale could be lowered enough to make it a viable business.
+But at natural gas price levels of 20 greenbacks and more, some guess that given some technology improvements, the cost of lifting shale could be lowered enough to make it a viable business.
 I am sure that not even in their wildest dreams they had contemplated a fall to 3 bucks or less.

 That same mechanic is at play in Methane Hydrates now.
 It’s where shale has been in 2002, at its very beginnings.
 If the analogy holds up, we will be basking in huge quantities of Natural Gas early in the 2020ies.
-And it will be really cheap.
+And it will be cheap.

 Why should the LNG industry take note?
-Well, simply because classically LNG projects are financed and written off over very long time periods (20 years is not odd) and over this time period the project is very sensitive to any change in the sales market.
+Well, simply because classically LNG projects are financed and written off over very long periods (20 years is not odd) and over this period the project is very sensitive to any change in the sales market.

 Some Australian projects will go into production over the next couple of years.
 They are among the most expensive energy projects that adorn the planet.
 They will require a very stable sales situation until 2035 and beyond and they were all banking on the Asian bumper market to last forever.